 It was during one of her fancy prep school's fancy field trips that Peach had a life-changing experience.
-Peach dreamily trailed behind her group as they hiked through part of the historic Appalachian Trail.
-Peach soon discovered that she was quite lost.
-She had gone off-trail to look at what she thought was a fox's den.
-It wasn't.
+Trailing dreamily behind her group as they hiked through part of the historic Appalachian Trail, Peach soon discovered that she was quite lost.
+She had gone off-trail to look at what she thought was a fox's den, but wasn't.